barakugav/JGAlgo/README.md

 ## Graph API

 The most basic object in the library is a [Graph](https://barakugav.github.io/JGAlgo/com/jgalgo/Graph.html).
 A graph consist of vertices and edges (directed or undirected) connecting between pairs of vertices, all represented by `int` primitive IDs.
-Algorithms such as [Dijkstra shortest path algorithm](https://barakugav.github.io/JGAlgo/com/jgalgo/SSSPDijkstra.html) accept a graph as an input and perform some computation on it.
+Algorithms such as [shortest path algorithm](https://barakugav.github.io/JGAlgo/com/jgalgo/SSSP.html) accept a graph as an input and perform some computation on it.
 Here is a snippet creating a directed graph with three vertices and edges with real values weights, and computing the shortest paths from a source vertex:

 ```java
 /* Create a directed graph with three vertices and edges between them */